segunfamisa/segunfamisa.github.io/_posts/2024-03-14-analyzing-gradle-dependencies.md

 The report is printed to the command line, and as a result, I often like to pipe the output of the command to a file, so that I can open and search properly.
 You can do that by running `./gradlew :app:resolvableConfigurations > conf.txt`.

-The report prints all the configurations, including their names, attributes and other configurations they extend.
+The report prints all the configurations, including their names, attributes, and other configurations they extend.
 One of such configurations (`debugCompileClasspath`) is shown below:

 ```
 --------------------------------------------------